AAPEC – The Next Two Years

 Opportunity 2: Improving our social media infrastructure

-Redevelopment of our information products will give rise to the need to further adapt and improve the tools we currently use to disseminate information.
-Our website, which was significantly improved in 2018-2019, is currently being upgraded.
-Technical assistance to improve the on-line search algorithm will assist in improving access to women searching for on line information.
-Similarly, our use of a wider range of social media platforms is currently in development.
+Ongoing improvement of our information products will give rise to the need to further adapt and improve the tools we currently use to disseminate information.
+Technical assistance to improve the on-line search algorithm will assist in improving access to women searching for online information.
+Our use of a wide range of social media platforms is currently active to reach a wider target audience, including Facebook, Instagram, X and YouTube.

 Opportunity 3: Improved tailoring and targeting of information and support